astrobmm/fastrot-spec/README.md

 # fastrot-spec
 Computes the surface parameters -radius, temperature, and effective gravity as a function of the latitude- of rapidly rotating stars with radiative envelopes, and builds their synthetic spectra.
-The parameterisation of the stellar surface is done using the semianalytical approach of the ESTER model presented by Espinosa-Lara and Rieutord (2011); that approach avoid any discussion about the gravity darkening exponent, although the Von Zeipel approximation, beta=0.25, is also included for comparison.
-The computation of the synthetic spectra are done using the atlas9 and synthe suite of codes by Kurucz (2014).
+The parameterisation of the stellar surface is done using the semianalytical approach of the ESTER model presented by Espinosa-Lara and Rieutord (2011); that approach avoid any discussion about the gravity darkening exponent.
+The computation of the synthetic spectra is done using the atlas9 and synthe suite of codes by Kurucz (2014).

 ## Installation & Requirements